Search-Based Analytics / Search-Driven Analytics

-You can think of search-based analytics as a search engine for your company data.
+You can think of search-based analytics, sometimes referred to as “search driven analytics”, as a search engine for your company data.
 Search-based analytics is the ability to ask questions like “what was our net revenue last quarter” or “show me how many people downloaded our app in the last 30 days sorted by week” and get back actionable data and charts.

 Why is search-based analytics needed?